 Continuous Sexual Abuse of Young Child or Children is a criminal offense where a person (17 years or older) commits two or more sexual acts against one or more victims younger than 14 years of age within a 30 day time period or longer.
 Because the offense requires a pattern of sexual abuse, it carries a higher punishment then any of the single sex crimes on which it is based.1

 CONTINUOUS SEXUAL ABUSE OF YOUNG CHILD OR CHILDREN ATTORNEY FAQs

-- How can I be charged with Continuous Sexual Abuse of a Young Child?
+- What is the current Texas law about Continuous Sexual Abuse of a Young Child?

 - What is “sexual abuse“?